Low Back Pain in Athletes; Causes, Prevention, and Treatment

 How to Understand Lower Back Pain

-• Strength-Based Sports: Weightlifting or other strength sports demand significant loads on the spine, and improper lifting techniques can lead to lower back strain or injury.
+• c.
+Strength-Training – Weightlifting or other strength sports place significant pressure on the spine.
+Poor technique, improper form, or inadequate core stabilization can lead to lower back strain, disc injuries or long-term spinal stress.

 2. Overuse Injuries